WyvernTKC/cpuminer-gr-avx2/readme.txt

       --no-tune         disable tuning of the miner before mining.
 Tuning takes ~69 (non-AVX2) or ~154 (AVX2+) minutes.
       --tune-full       enable full tuning.
 Include All 4way Cryptonight variants.
 Tuning takes ~222 minutes.
 Only available on AVX2+
       --tune-config=FILE  Point to the already created tune config.
+Default file created by the miner is tune_config --confirm-block   Enable miner to send additional data to the pool regarding sent shares.
+      --temp-sensor=PATH  Set custom path to temperature sensor for the miner to use.
-Default file created by the miner is tune_config -h, --help            display this help text and exit
+  -h, --help            display this help text and exit